Ken Moyer

 Kenneth Wayne Moyer (born 1966) is an American former professional football player who was an offensive lineman for five seasons with the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the Toledo Rockets.

-Moyer attended Bedford High School and the University of Toledo, where he got a bachelor's degree in Science and Electrical Engineering.
+Moyer attended Bedford High School in Temperance, Michigan and the University of Toledo, where he got a bachelor's degree in Science and Electrical Engineering.
 He became the head football coach at Dayton Christian High School in 2014 as well as teaching high school geometry at Bellbrook High School.
 Moyer coached and taught at Dayton Christian High School from 2014 to 2021, when he decided to become the football coach of Valley View High School in Germantown, Ohio.